biopragmatics/oquat/docs/invalids/prefix/cas.md

 ## `miro`: Mosquito insecticide resistance

-Identifiers for this prefix are given incorrectly correctly in `miro`.
+Identifiers for this prefix are given incorrectly in `miro`.
+See the [GitHub repository](https://github.com/VEuPathDB-ontology/MIRO).

 | external_xref                                                                           |   usages_count | usages                                                |
 |-----------------------------------------------------------------------------------------|----------------|-------------------------------------------------------|